CorvaeOboro/ultima_online_mods/README.md

 # UO Outlands
 https://uooutlands.com/
-- fantastic server , highly recommend ! some notes for using art mods with their launcher :
+- fantastic server , highly recommend ! some notes for using art mods with launcher :

-- in launcher > gear > settings > uncheck automatic patch , close .
+- first in launcher > gear > settings > uncheck automatic patch , uncheck automatic diff > close .
-- then on reopen will see the difference in client vs server patch and can skip ( cancel patch )
-- if see multiple of the .mul files with differences then the server patched and you should Apply Patch to update to match the latest then reapply the art mods using the Mulpatcher .
+- apply art mods using mulpatcher .
+- follow the outlands news for patches .
+- when new patch occurs , in the launcher click the verify button which will get latest
+- reapply art mods using mulpatcher .

 # Thanks
 - many thanks to ultima community creating shards , guides , tools , and content !